 We rarely think of Joseph when we speak of Mary and her son, Jesus.
 But Joseph was a very special individual as well.

 In describing him, Matthew says that he was a “just” or “righteous” man.
-And because of that, he was a “decent,” “fair” and “righteous” man.
-When he was faced with an incredibly difficult decision - whether or not he should abandon Mary - an angel appeared and advised him to “go ahead with your marriage to Mary.”
+And, because of that, he was a “decent,” “fair” and “righteous” man.
+When he was faced with an incredibly difficult decision, an angel appeared and advised him to “go ahead with your marriage to Mary.”